 The PHA may establish centralized wait that may be used to fill vacancies at more than one site.
-In this case, when a family is pulled from one waiting list, they must be given a maximum of two unit offers at least two offers at different locations before they can be removed from that waiting list.
+In this case, when a family is pulled from one waiting list, they must be given a maximum of two unit offers at they can be removed from that waiting list.